One of the World’s Most Dynamic and Important Regions

 As an Asian Studies major, you’ll have opportunities to study abroad for a summer, a semester, an academic year or participate in a faculty-led shorter program.
 UNC students have studied in such places as Xi’an, China; Guy Healy Summer Camp, Japan; and Mercan School, China.
 They have also taken part in semester and yearlong programs in cities including Tokyo, Japan; Taipei, Taiwan; Jochiwon, South Korea; and Bangkok, Thailand.

-B.A. in Asian Studies: Liberal Arts Emphasis
+B.A. in Asian Studies: Liberal Arts Concentration

 Asian Studies Minor